 A group of invited reviewers, representing different stakeholders, and including data publishers and users, will be asked to complete a full review of the changes, and to submit:

-- A judgment on whether the overall upgrade, and/or specific changes should be accepted, accepted with minor changes, substantially revised, or rejected.
+- A judgment on whether the overall upgrade, and/or specific changes ought to be accepted, accepted with minor changes, substantially revised, or rejected.

 - Comments on each request for revisions or rejection.

 All reviews, with reviewer names, will be published.
-Community members may also submit their own reviews of the whole revision, or specific elements.
+Community members can also submit their own reviews of the whole revision, or specific elements.
 The minimum period for peer-review is one month.

-The technical team, with reference to the working group as appropriate, should evaluate reviews, and decide whether the whole upgrade, or specific features thereof, need to be revised, rejected or postponed to future processes.
+The technical team, with reference to the working group as appropriate, evaluates reviews, and decides whether the whole upgrade, or specific features thereof, need to be revised, rejected or postponed to future processes.

-If only minor changes are suggested, then the revised standard can be submitted back to reviewers for a brief review period of at least two weeks.
+If only minor changes are suggested, then the revised standard should be submitted back to reviewers for a brief review period of at least two weeks.

-If major changes are required, then a longer follow up review process of at least one month should be allowed for.
+If major changes are needed, then a longer follow up review process of at least one month should be allowed for.

-Following working group approval, the revision branch can be set to live.
+Following working group approval, the revision branch may be set to live.